ZERO WASTE: WHAT IS IT, WHY IS IT

 - Store food properly to ensure longevity.

-- Compost your food waste.
+- Save food scraps to make stocks, etc. Compost what you can't repurpose.
 Learn more about composting here.

 - When it's time for another trip to the store, be thoughtful about how much you need.
 Did any of last week's groceries go bad?
 If so, buy less.